Build

 |

-add the new resource to addToSchemes
+add the new resource to addToSchemes in pkg/controllers/controller.go.

-add the new controller to addToManagerFuncs
+add the new controller to addToManagerFuncs in the same file.

-create a custom resource definition and add docs to docs/crds
+create a custom resource definition and add docs to docs/crds.

 |